-Marketing claims that ubiquinol represents a superior “active” form of CoQ10 are not supported by current bioavailability data, according to recent comparative studies examining different coenzyme Q10 formulations and their absorption rates.
+Marketing claims that ubiquinol represents a superior “active” form of CoQ10 are not supported by current bioavailability data, according to a comparative study by Lopez-Lluch et al. (Nutrition, 2019) examining different coenzyme Q10 formulations and their absorption rates.

 CoQ10 Formulation Performance Varies by Manufacturing Process